Skip to content

 3- Mallawi Museum

-The museum was founded during the era of President Gamal Abd El Nasser in 1962 and is about 60 years old and it is located in Mallawi, south of El Minya City.
+The Museum, which is about 60 years old, was founded in 1962 during President Gamal Abd El Nasser’s era.
+It is located in Malawi, south of El Minya City.

-Mallawi Museum was established to preserve the heritage left to us by ancient Egyptians, it consists of two floors divided into 4 rooms containing antiquities of the Greek, Roman, Coptic, and Pharaonic eras, as well as vases containing mummies and coins used in the past for buying and selling.
+Mallawi Museum was established to preserve the heritage left to us by ancient Egyptians; it consists of two floors divided into four rooms containing antiquities of the Greek, Roman, Coptic, and Pharaonic eras, as well as vases containing mummies and coins used in the past for buying and selling.
 It also includes the coffins of some of the kings of Egypt for some eras, lecture halls, a laboratory for the restoration of antiquities and some of the antiquities of the Islamic era, and Middle Egypt.
-The museum includes 950 artifacts; and among the rare pieces in the museum is a statue of the daughter of King Akhenaton dating back to the era of the ancient Pharaonic state, and two statues of Ankh Bibi and his wife dating back to the era of the modern Pharaonic state.
+The Museum includes 950 artefacts, and among the rare pieces in the Museum is a statue of the daughter of King Akhenaton dating back to the era of the ancient Pharaonic state, and two statues of Ankh Bibi and his wife dating back to the era of the modern Pharaonic state.

 4- Tuna El-Gebal

-The Tuna El-Gebel area is one of the most important archaeological areas in El Minya city, but also in Egypt because of its history and it is located 18 km from the city of Mallawi in the western mountain in El Minya.
-It includes the largest cemetery called the Ashmounin City Cemetery.
+Because of its history, the Tuna El-Gebel area is one of the most important archaeological areas in El Minya city and Egypt.
+It is located 18 km from the town of Mallawi in the western mountain of El Minya.
+It includes the largest cemetery, the Ashmounin City Cemetery.

-Tuna El-Gebal includes the Roman water wheel, which is the largest water tank in the region and a masterpiece of Roman engineering, also includes the basement and called it the cemetery of the second spirits or the vaults of mystery and excitement, and it is the largest cemetery for birds and sacred animals dug into the desert.
-There is one of the paintings of the borders of Egypt during the reign of King Akhenaton.
+Tuna El-Gebal includes the Roman water wheel, the region’s largest water tank, and a masterpiece of Roman engineering.
+It also consists of the basement, the cemetery of the second spirits, or the vaults of mystery and excitement.
+It is the largest cemetery for birds, and sacred animals dug into the desert.
+One of the paintings of the borders of Egypt during the reign of King Akhenaton is there.

-Important discoveries were found in Tuna El-Gebel during 3 years, the first was in June of 2017, which was the discovery of mass human tombs in the Catacomb system, and 13 mummies in intact condition, stone coffins, and pottery utensils.
+Important discoveries have been made in Tuna El-Gebel over the past three years.
+The first was in June 2017, when mass human tombs, 13 mummies in intact condition, stone coffins, and pottery utensils were discovered in the catacomb system.

-In February of 2018, the second discovery was 40 stone sarcophagi of priests with inscriptions, and in February 2019, the third discovery was 62 mummies were discovered, 40 of them are in good condition and ready to display, and there are 22 other mummies currently under restoration.
-In January 2020, the fourth discovery was 10,000 statues, more than 700 amulets, 8 sets of utensils of different shapes and colors, and 8 wooden coffins in great and well-preserved condition.
+In February 2018, the second discovery was 40 stone sarcophagi of priests with inscriptions, and in February 2019, the third discovery was 62 mummies were discovered 40 of them are in good condition and ready to display, and there are 22 other mummies currently under restoration.
+In January 2020, the fourth discovery was 10,000 statues, more than 700 amulets, eight sets of utensils of different shapes and colours, and eight wooden coffins in excellent and well-preserved condition.

 5- Akhenaton Museum

-Akhenaton Museum is considered among the 3 largest archaeological museums in Egypt, next to the Grand Egyptian Museum and the Fustat Museum, and it is under construction.
-The museum displays the most important antiquities from a very important historical period of Akhenaton’s rule.
+Akhenaton Museum is among Egypt’s three largest archaeological museums, next to the Grand Egyptian Museum and the Fustat Museum.
+It is under construction and displays the most essential antiquities from a critical historical period of Akhenaton’s rule.

-The museum is designed in the shape of a pyramid.
-It is consists of five floors, including 14 museum exhibition halls, a conference hall that can accommodate about 800 people, a school for teaching restoration works, an area for bazaars, an open theatre, and a river dock for cruise ships.
+The Museum is designed in the shape of a pyramid.
+It consists of five floors, 14 museum exhibition halls, a conference hall that can accommodate about 800 people, a school for teaching restoration works, an area for bazaars, an open theatre, and a river dock for cruise ships.
 It is located on an area of 25 acres directly on the Nile.
-The final phase of the construction of the Museum is going to be completed this year.
+The final phase of the Museum’s construction will be completed this year.

 El Minya museum Egypt